yihui/yihui.org/content/en/2018-08-09-make-active-binding.md

 slug: make-active-binding
 ---

 Of course, this is a follow-up post on my previous follow-up post on [lazy evaluation](/en/2018/07/lazy-evaluation/).
 One commenter (Michael---I believe I know this Michael) of that post pointed out the function `makeActiveBinding()` in base R. I have almost forgotten it.
-It was once the most magical function in my eyes, and was the foundation of one of my only two academic papers, "[Reactive Programming for Interactive Graphics](https://projecteuclid.org/euclid.ss/1408368571)".
+It was once the most magical function in my eyes, and was the foundation of one of my only two academic papers, "[Reactive Programming for Interactive Graphics](https://projecteuclid.org/euclid.ss/1408368571)" (Xie _et al_ 2014).

 ![Figure 2 in the paper](https://user-images.githubusercontent.com/163582/43879425-a5818b36-9b69-11e8-98d8-51db61c66a2f.png#border)